Unidata/awips2/docs/install/install-cave-beta-v23.md

 - For high definition monitors (4k), you will want to enable the high DPI setting for VMWare Workstation Player
      1. Create a desktop shortcut for VMWare Workstation Player
      1. Right-click the shortcut and select Properties
-     1. Open the Compatability Tab
+     1. Open the Compatibility Tab
      1. Select the "Change high DPI settings" button
-     1. Check the "High DPI scaling overide" checkbox and choose "Application" in the enabled dropdown
+     1. Check the "High DPI scaling override" checkbox and choose "Application" in the enabled dropdown

       ![VMWare Workstation Player DPI Setting](../images/vmwareplayer-update-dpi.png)